PintoGideon/Algorithms/Algo with Arrays/FindThreeLargestNum.md

    [1, 17, 141]

-   Pop the first number from the array, move the 2nd number to thr first place and place 17 in the 2nd place
+   Pop the first number from the array, move the 2nd number to the first place and place 17 in the 2nd place

 4. -7, -17, -27